FahadUllahKhan/Information-Security-Audit-Interview-Questions/README.md

 What is GDPR Compliance..?
 =========================
 GDPR stand for General Data Protection Regulation(GDPR).
-GDPR is a regulation that requires businesses to protect the personal data and privacy of EU(European Union).citizens for tansaction that occer within EU member states.
+GDPR is a regulation that requires businesses to protect the personal data and privacy of EU(European Union) citizens for tansaction that occer within EU member states.
-When a bank retain European Union custome data then GDPR comliance will be applied.
+When a bank retain European Union customers data then GDPR comliance will be applied.

 What type the privacy data does the GDPR protect..?

    - Basic identity information such as name, address and ID numbers
    - Web data such as location, IP address, cookie data and RFID tags
    - Health and genetic data
    - Biometric data
    - Racial or ethnic data
    - Political opinions
    - Sexual orientation